grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "You know, I always wondered why those salmon cans are tapered like that.
 Why don't they just run straight down, like all the other cans?"

 "Actually, now that you mention it Shakes, I always thought that was weird myself.
-There has to be three-hundred cans in the galley, and all of them are perfect cylinders except for the salmon."
+There has to be 300 cans in the galley, and all of them are perfect cylinders except for the salmon."

 "I wish all cans were tapered."
 Said Shakes.
 "Sometimes I knock a stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
 I'm pretty sure there's some cans in the bottom of the boat that rolled there years ago and I never saw again.
 But the taper on the salmon cans makes 'em roll around in a tight circle.
 They stay roughly where they fall no matter what the boat is doing and I can pick them right up."

 "Maybe salmon manufacturers know mariners and submariners have a lot of salmon on board, and they shape them like that so our seagoing friends don't lose their precious cans in the corners of ships."

 Hemi chuckled.
-"It's a nice idea.
-But if you want to know the real reason, it's because the salmon canneries are all in remote parts of the north.
+"If you want to know the real reason, it is because the salmon canneries are all in remote parts of the north.
 The cans are shipped up there empty to be filled with fresh-caught northern salmon.
 The tapered cans let them stack far more cans into the hold of ships moving the cans by nesting them."

 "Oh."
 Said Shakes, seeming somewhat disappointed.